AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/scoring-ml-model.md

 ## Publish to edge

-Once you have created a graph you are now able to deploy the graph to the edge.
+Now that you have created a graph you can deploy your graph to the edge.

 >[!IMPORTANT]
 >Do not publish to edge randomly, this can overload the edge nodes.
 Publishing the same model multiple times is not recommended.